termux/x11-packages/CONTRIBUTING.md

 ## Package requests

-If you found that specific package is not available, you may [request](package-request-template) it.
+If you found that specific package is not available, you may [request][package-request-template] it.

 1. Make sure that it comply with the following restrictions otherwise your request